2022 UMass Minutemen football team

 The 2022 UMass Minutemen football team represented the University of Massachusetts Amherst in the 2022 NCAA Division I FBS football season.
 The Minutemen played their home games at Warren McGuirk Alumni Stadium in Hadley, Massachusetts, and competed as an FBS independent.
 They were led by sixth-year head coach Don Brown, his first season back coaching the program since the 2008 season.

 Schedule

-UMass will host five home games and travel to seven different away games for the 2022 season.
+UMass hosted five home games and traveled to seven different away games during the 2022 season.

 Awards and honors

 Starting running back Ellis Merriweather was nominated to the Maxwell Award Preseason Watch List and the ShrineBowl1000 preseason List, as well as teammates Josh Wallace and Billy Wooden.